Nonlinear Unsteady Vortex-Lattice Vortex-Particle Method with Adaptive Wake Conversion for Rotorcraft Aerodynamics: Conclusions

 \section{Conclusions}

-This study presents a mid-fidelity aerodynamic tool based on the NL-UVLM-VPM approach, aimed at delivering a rapid and reliable assessment of helicopter rotor aerodynamic performance.
-It integrates the unsteady vortex-lattice method with a high-fidelity RANS database via the $\alpha$-coupling algorithm to improve the computation of unsteady aerodynamic loads on the rotor blades and employs a vortex particle method with an additional LES viscosity diffusion term to stabilize the development of the rotor wake, enabling the resolution of the wake coherent, transient, and turbulent breakdown regions.
-To facilitate simulations of complex flight regimes and multi-rotor interactions, the tool includes algorithmic enhancements such as an adaptive wake-particle conversion technique, which improves computational efficiency by nearly 70\% and a multiple-reference-frame kinematic formulation supporting diverse rotor-blade motions, including forward flight.
+The present study introduces a hybrid nonlinear unsteady vortex-lattice vortex-particle method with a scale-consistent adaptive wake panel-particle conversion strategy for rotorcraft aerodynamic simulations.
+The proposed strategy alleviates the inherent temporal–spatial resolution coupling of conventional wake treatments, enabling flexible control of wake spatial resolution while preserving the temporal accuracy of the underlying time-integration scheme.
+Numerical assessments showed that the adaptive conversion strategy maintains near third-order temporal convergence and improves numerical robustness under coarsened temporal resolution.

-This mid-fidelity approach was validated against high-fidelity URANS simulations and experimental data in three representative scenarios: hover, forward flight, and side-by-side rotor interaction.
-Results show that the method can accurately predict critical aerodynamic metrics, including thrust and torque coefficients, sectional blade loads, tip vortex trajectories, and wake contraction and skewness.
-The predicted flow field agrees well with the URANS results, maintaining physical consistency in vortex roll-up and mutual interaction effects.
+For representative hover simulations, this approach reduced computational wall-clock time by approximately $29\%$ relative to the conventional conversion strategy at identical temporal resolution, and by nearly 70$\%$ compared with a fine-resolution reference simulation over 20 rotor revolutions, while maintaining thrust and torque predictions within 1$\%$ of the reference solution.
+The study further provides practical recommendations for particle conversion parameters and wake resolution for numerical stability and computational efficiency.

-Computationally, this mid-fidelity tool reduces CPU time by over two orders of magnitude compared to URANS, highlighting its capabilities in parametric studies, design optimization, and unsteady wake analysis.
-This method achieves an effective balance between physical accuracy and computational efficiency, serving as a reliable predictive tool for rotorcraft aerodynamics.
+The methodology was validated across a broadened range of operating conditions, including hover, forward flight with pronounced blade-vortex interaction, and side-by-side rotor aerodynamic interference.
+In these cases, good agreement with experimental measurements and dedicated high-fidelity URANS simulations was observed in integrated loads, sectional distributions, and dominant wake structures.
+In terms of computational cost, the present NL-UVLM-VPM framework achieves speedups exceeding two orders of magnitude in CPU-hours per revolution relative to time-accurate URANS for the cases considered, demonstrating the capability of this approach for accurate and efficient simulation of complex rotorcraft aerodynamic environments.

-In the future, research will focus on applying the present mid-fidelity method to helicopter rotor blades with complex tip geometries using the 2.5D hypothesis \cite{Lavoie2018}, as well as extending this tool by integrating the panel method to analyze rotor-fuselage interactions.
-Multi-disciplinary effects, such as aeroelasticity or aero-icing, could also be incorporated straightforwardly due to the stripwise $\alpha$-coupling approach.
+Future work will focus on extending the present method for complex tip geometries using the 2.5D hypothesis \cite{Lavoie2018}, incorporating rotor-fuselage interaction through panel method coupling, and integrating multidisciplinary effects such as aeroelasticity and aero-icing within the stripwise $\alpha$-coupling approach.